 This article was originally posted on my personal blog under the same title, “Dodging Merge Conflicts in git.”
 Introduction Of all the source control management systems that have ever been created, git is certainly one of them.
 You’ve probably used it, and been burned by a particularly complicated merge conflict.
 Resolving merge conflicts can be […]

 You can interact with the source code for this article using the TypeScript playground.
 Throughout my experience using TypeScript, I have constantly been finding new features in the type system that I had no idea existed.
 At some point, I discovered that the type system was turing complete!
-(If we ignore the infinite memory requirement) […]
+(If we ignore the infinite memory requirement) Many […]

 I learned about these open source and commercially licensed tools for developers at NeurIPS 2024.
 Most of the tools on this list are new to me, but not new to the world.
 You can deploy and use them today! …pssst – if your manager or your client would rather you make something from scratch instead […]